Julie A. Nelson

-Professor of Economics and Department Chair, University of Massachusetts Boston, USA
+Professor of Economics, University of Massachusetts Boston, USA

 Senior Research Fellow, Global Development and Environment Institute, Tufts University, USA

+Julie A. Nelson's research areas include feminist economics, ecological economics, the philosophy and methodology of economics, ethics and economics, the teaching of economics, and the empirical study of individual and household behavior.
 Nelson earned a B.A. degree in Economics from St. Olaf College (1978) and M.A.
 (1982) and Ph.D.
 (1986) degrees in Economics from the University of Wisconsin, Madison, USA.
-She has served as a Research Economist at the U.S. Bureau of Labor Statistics, an Assistant and Associate Professor of Economics at the University of California-Davis, an Associate Professor of Economics at Brandeis University, a Visiting Associate Professor at Harvard University, a Fellow at the Center for the Study of Values in Public Life at Harvard Divinity School, and as the Visiting Sowell Professor of Economics at Bates College.
-Nelson is the author of Economics for Humans and author or co-author of several other books, and of articles in journals ranging from Econometrica, the American Economic Review, and the Journal of Political Economy, to Signs: Journal of Women in Culture and Society and Ecological Economics.
-She is an Associate Editor of the journal Feminist Economics.
+Her past employment includes service as a Research Economist at the U.S. Bureau of Labor Statistics, an Assistant and Associate Professor of Economics at the University of California-Davis, an Associate Professor of Economics at Brandeis University, a Visiting Associate Professor of Women's Studies at Harvard University, and as a Fellow at the Center for the Study of Values in Public Life at Harvard Divinity School.
+Nelson is the author of Economics for Humans and author, co-author, or co-editor of several other books including Beyond Economic Man: Feminist Theory and Economics, and author of articles in journals ranging from Econometrica, the American Economic Review, and the Journal of Political Economy, to Signs: Journal of Women in Culture and Society, Feminist Economics, and Ecological Economics.
+She is a past Associate Editor of Feminist Economics, and is currently editor of the Economics and Business Ethics section of the Journal of Business Ethics and is the President of the Association for Social Economics.

 Gender and Failures of Rationality in Economic Analysis.
 Paper presented at AEA, Atlanta, 2019.